Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 Voluntary and Community Organisation (VCO)

-A general term used to refer to registered charities, non-charitable non-profit organisations, associations, self-help and community groups.
+A general term used to refer to registered charities, non-charitable non-profit organisations, associations, self-help and community groups whose activities are charitable in nature.

 W